 Let’s keep it real: Townhouse communities come with other amenities also like community storage and 24-hour security, but it’s not free.
 You’ll have to pay HOA fees monthly or annually to cover the cost of these amenities and any other maintenance benefits you gain as a homeowner.
 However, these fees are usually low and cheaper than having to pay monthly for an independent gardener, painter, or security guard, a gym membership, a party venue and the list goes on.

-This will consist of a closely-knit development with 72 townhouse units.
 For more information, sign up for the waiting list by clicking the link below: